jingyiwang1209/news/README.md

 ### 3. Who are the most popular article authors of all time?

 ## How to connect to the database news and run the python code.
-### 1. Once newsdata.sql is downloaded, run ```psql -d news -f newsdata.sql``` at your terminal to connect to the databse news and run the SQL statement in the newsdata.sql
+### 1. Once newsdata.sql is downloaded, run ```psql -d news -f newsdata.sql``` at your terminal to connect to the database news and run the SQL statement in the newsdata.sql
 ### 2. Run ```psql -d news``` to look at the details of the database news.
 ### 3. Run ```\q``` to exit the database news and run ```python newsdb.py```.
 Your terminal will show the results of the queries.

+## How to design the queries.
-### First, a class called "PythonDatabaseInterface" was created as an interface to connect the database called news, execute and process queries.
+### First, create a class called "PythonDatabaseInterface" as an interface to connect to the database news, execute and process queries.

-### Secondly, 3 queries were created to query the database to get the answers for the 3 questions.
+### Secondly, create 3 queries to query the database to get the answers for the 3 questions.

-### A view function needs to be created for the efficient use of query 1:
+### A view function needs to be created for the efficient creation of query 1:
 ```
 subsq = "create view subsq as select path, count(*) as nums from public.log "\
         "where status = '200 OK' group by path order by nums desc;"